LOUISIANA RECEIVES FEDERAL GRANT TO IMPROVE STUDENT HEALTH

-Louisiana has been selected to receive a federal grant to improve student health and academic achievement through nutrition, physical activity and the management of students’ chronic health conditions, according the Centers for Disease Control and Prevention.
-The grant, which is valued at $350,000 a year for five years, will benefit statewide student health initiatives, as well as targeted initiatives in six select school systems.
+Louisiana has been selected to receive a federal grant to improve student health and academic achievement through nutrition, physical activity and the management of students’ chronic health conditions.
+The grant, which is valued at $350,000 a year for five years, will benefit student health initiatives.

 “Schools play a critical role in helping students establish lifelong healthy behaviors,” said Director of Well-Ahead Louisiana, Melissa Martin.
 “We are excited to continue our partnership with the Department of Education to ensure all students have the opportunity to be healthy and successful!”